 It is certainly the case that 21st-century application and tenant workloads are far more dependent on server-server (east-west) capacity than was the case when the hierarchical-switched architectures were devised.
 A Plexxi Affinity Network can manifest those connections directly (with inherent improvements in reliability, latency and security).”

-SDNCentral: Given the above, does the Plexxi gear play nice with existing infrastructure?
+SDxCentral: Given the above, does the Plexxi gear play nice with existing infrastructure?

 Dave: “All of our deployments are side-by-side traditional networking gear.
 Our access interfaces are conventional Ethernet interfaces.”

-SDNCentral: What’s your secret sauce that’s hard for someone else to replicate?
+SDxCentral: What’s your secret sauce that’s hard for someone else to replicate?
 Aren’t you also trying to leverage merchant silicon?

 Dave: “Our secret sauce has two key ingredients.
 One is the novel WDM implementation that I talked about previously.